TiNredmc/AVRu2f/README.md

 ```
 Status --- ON for .5 sec --- power on
-Status --- ON NO blink--- Packet received and / or sending the data
+Status --- ON NO blink --- Packet received and / or sending the data
-Status --- blink .5 sec on .5 sec of ---  transmission done
+Status --- OFF --- transmission done
 ```
 What I've Expected in the future.
 --------